Supporting Animal Health

 How to help animal healthcare

 We need YOUR support for animal health and research.
-Leadership gifts are critically important to reaching our goal of $198,000 by 2013.
+Leadership gifts are critically important to reaching our goal of $198,000.
 This goal includes costs associated with “going digital,” such as cameras, storage, endoscopic software, a portable digital X-ray machine, portable ultrasound machine and platform, and permanent digital X-ray equipment for the Zoo’s Animal Health Center.
 Donations of all levels are needed and all donations are 100% tax-deductible.

 Great ape heart health